USDA-FSA/fsa-style/README.md

 1. Include IE conditional commented Browser Upgrade message.
 1. Include "skipnav" anchor link, with `href` attribute pointing to `<main>` element.
 1. Wrap primary contents with `<main id="main-content">...</main>`.
+1. Build your thing!

 ## Contributing

 For complete instructions on how to contribute code, please read [CONTRIBUTING.md](CONTRIBUTING.md).

-If you have questions or concerns about our contributing workflow, please contact us by [filing a GitHub issue](#https://github.com/usda=fsa/fsa-style/issues).
+If you have questions or concerns about our contributing workflow, please contact us by [filing a GitHub issue](https://github.com/usda=fsa/fsa-style/issues).

 ## Reuse of open-source style guides